deathangel213/deathangel/README.md

 `node deathangelConsole.js`

+or

+`node botConsole.js deathangelBot`

+where you can substitute a different botname like `myBot` if you have a file called `myBot.js` that exports a bot-making function similar to how `deathangelBot.js` works.

 ## Run the local server version of the bot (need to set up endpoints on botframework and other things)

 `node deathangelServer.js`